Meet the Fellas

-The story of 6 Volt Rodeo is a peculiar one.
-After all, Clearwater, Florida is hardly the place to find Texas-style swingin' sounds.
-The hot climate and lazy beaches are more conducive for incubating Jimmy Buffett fans, rather than Jimmy Bryant fans.
-Incredibly though, it just so happened that four "American Roots" musicians from the Tampa Bay Area were fast becoming aficionados of the hot jazz-fiddle tune fusion of 1930's and 40's Western Swing.
-Coincidentally, it just so happened that they all got to know each other around the same time.
-A jam session between the original 4 members, Bear Cannon (guitar), Mike Daley (upright bass), Richy Scally (guitar) and Christian Little (drums) resulted in the formation of 6 Volt Rodeo.
+Clearwater, you might think, is hardly the place to find Texas-style swingin' sounds.
+The humid climate and lazy beaches are more conducive to incubating Jimmy Buffett fans rather than Jimmy Bryant fans.
+But it just so happened that in 2010 four American roots musicians from the Tampa area were fast becoming aficionados of the hot jazz and fiddle tune fusion found in 1930s and 1940s Western Swing.
+A jam session among friends resulted in the band's enthusiastic formation that year.

-For booking info, contact 6 Volt Rodeo at 6VoltRodeo@Gmail.com
+For booking, contact the fellas at firstname.lastname@example.org